 What can I expect at a teacher home visit?

 Don't worry: it's all pretty informal.

-First of all, it's worth knowing that your child's teacher with almost certainly come along with a colleague.
-"We go in 2s," says Charlie F. "One of us does most of the talking with the parent, and the other interacts with the child."
+Your child's teacher will almost certainly come along with a colleague.
+"We go in 2s," says Charlie Fletcher, a teaching assistant in a Cambridgeshire primary school and, as a mum herself, a member of our MadeForMums Top Testers Club.
+"One of us does most of the talking with the parent, and the other interacts with the child.